troystribling/BlueCap/Documentation/PeripheralManager.md

 ### <a name="peripheral_advertising">Advertising</a>

-After services and characteristics have been added the peripheral is ready to begin advertising using the methods,
+After `Services` and `Characteristics` have been added the `PeripheralManager` is ready to begin advertising. `PeripheralManager` provides the following methods to manage advertisement,

 ```swift
 // start advertising with name and services